thearyadev/top500-aggregator/README.md

 ### Development

-Install all dependencies using poetry.
+Note: Some of the mentioned scripts have been moved to `./utils/` Install all dependencies using poetry.
 There are some dev dependencies for code formatting.

 `./assets` contains hero images, neural network dataset, and some t500 images used during testing.
 Do not modify these files.
 Create the directory `./assets/leaderboard_images` as a supply for `generator.py`